mayajuman/mayajuman.github.io/scicomm.md

 ### Taming of the Tree Shrew

-I maintained <a href="https://tamingofthetreeshrew.wordpress.com/" target="_blank">this blog</a> during my Peabody/Yale-Smithsonian internship in 2018.
+I maintained <a href="https://tamingofthetreeshrew.wordpress.com/" target="_blank">this blog</a> during my Yale-Smithsonian summer internship in 2018.
 It is a mixture of research updates, musings on taxonomy, recipes, and descriptions of life as a Smithsonian intern.

 <br />